msolimans/tf-asg-simple-service/README.md

 ### Enhacements:
 - Switch to use ALB instead of ELB
 - Add TLS certificate in `Certificate Manager` and attach to `ELB` to enable `HTTPs`, enforce redirect from `http` to `https`
-- State is managed locally however it should be managed in central store.
-I added an example in `providers.tf`
+- State is managed `locally` however it should be managed in central store like `s3`.
+I added an example in `providers.tf`.
 - Separate out `keypair` into its own module.
 - Separate out `IAM` resources into its own module.
 - Some refactoring and naming conventions revision.
 - Add terraform linting in CI/CD (Github actions may be easy and quick).
-- Wait to make sure we have at least one healthy EC2 before outputing LB DNS.
+- Wait to make sure we have at least one healthy EC2 before outputting LB DNS.
 - Port 22 is open within VPC only, add ability to open port 22 for specific port (if provided).
 - Away to trigger update to `nginx` in case s3 bucket file(s) change.